Affordable Care Act Update

 What is the AMITA Health perspective?

-- No repeal, without a simultaneous and adequate replacement.
-As the largest Catholic health system in Illinois, AMITA Health opposes proposals that would severely limit access to care, especially for the most vulnerable among us.
-Completely repealing the ACA without an immediate and adequate replacement directly impacts the well-being of both patients and providers.
+- AMITA Health supports the Affordable Care Act.
+As the largest health system in Illinois, AMITA Health opposes proposals that would severely limit access to care, especially for the most vulnerable among us.
+Completely repealing the ACA would adversely impacts the well-being of both patients and providers.

 - Continue to build upon the ACA.
 We welcome the opportunity to work with our elected officials on meaningful changes to health care policy that would help accelerate the triple aim of reduced costs, improved outcomes and increased patient satisfaction.
 We acknowledge that the ACA is not perfect and want to work to improve it in meaningful ways.